stevenosloan/stevenosloan_html/source/articles/2014-05-04-testing-middleman-without-tests.md

 ## Setting up an environment for testing

 Testing with diffs requires that we remove any dynamic or random components between builds.
-For us at MailChimp, that primarily meant turning off freddies jokes in the source code.
+For us at MailChimp, that primarily meant turning off freddie's jokes in the source code.
 It could mean any lorem generators or lists that are sorted in a random order.
 In the context of middleman specifically, I also disabled asset_hashing & minification as any framework updates could create minor differences that I wanted to pinpoint closer to the source.

-Using a `BUILD_ENV` environment variable, my changes to a middleman cofig would look something like this:
+Using a `BUILD_ENV` environment variable, my changes to a middleman config would look something like this:

 ```ruby
 # config.rb